Couple and their guests raising hands in celebration after their wedding in Portugal.

 A Portugal tour via a rented car is reserved only for the most adventurous couple.
 If you’re quite good with planning or you’re thrilled with the idea of exploring Portugal without any plan at all, then by all means, go for car rental.
 But first, you must be familiar with the two types of motorways in Portugal – the traditional motorways with toll booths and the motorways that have an exclusively electronic toll system.
 In traditional motorways, you can pay either in cash or by bank card while in electronic toll ways, you cannot pay cash but only through electronic means.
 Know more about the toll roads in Portugal here.

 Compared to other European destinations like Switzerland, Italy, France, and UK, Portugal is a far 21st when it comes to travel costs.
 According to the Travel Cost Index, the average daily cost of traveling to Portugal per person would be €97, compared to €175 or €160 for other European countries above the list.
-The same can be said about the cost of getting married in Portugal.
+The same can be said about the cost of a micro wedding in Portugal.
 They are far below what other destinations offer, if you know where to look!
-Remember though that the rates of venues and suppliers are at their peak during the summer season, which is actually uniform in all European countries.
+Quintas or farmhouses and countryside venues in the rural tourism areas of Portugal will help you save cost rather than getting married in expensive palaces and lavish city venues.
+Remember though that the rates of venues and suppliers are at their peak during the summer season.
 Get a gauge of the possible cost for your wedding in Portugal by getting an online quote from us.

 Frequently Asked Questions